 Whether because of a miscommunication or a malicious act, this can cause you a lot of stress and strife, especially if you have other projects on your plate.
 The common mistake translators make is accepting the job without the materials or a sample of the materials.

-If a client doesn’t want to give you the materials without confirmation for privacy reasons, that’s sometimes understandable — but ask for a screenshot of the materials or a list of the exact materials needed to complete the project.
-This helps you avoid misunderstandings and can also alert you to a scammer if they’re dodgy with the request.
+If a client doesn’t want to give you the materials without confirmation for privacy reasons, that’s sometimes understandable, but ask for a screenshot of the materials or a list of the exact materials needed to complete the project.
+This helps you avoid misunderstandings and can also alert you to a scammer if they have are trying to trick you with their request.

 2. Clients from Hell

 Like I said, you have to be able to talk to people and negotiate if you want to be a translator.
-Even if you’re just working on your own, dealing with a client can be taxing work.
-It’s bad to speak ill of a client, but sometimes you find clients that are so controlling, inflexible or otherwise difficult that you can’t help but want to scream.
+As a professional translation agency or as a freelancer, dealing with a client can be taxing work.
+It’s never a good idea to speak ill of a client, but sometimes you may encounter clients that are controlling, inflexible or otherwise difficult.

-In this case, there’s no real way to avoid these clients 100% — but it’s good to get to know them as much as possible before taking on their project.
+As is always the case, you have to take the good with the bad – but it’s wise to get to know these clients as best as you can before taking on their project.
 Schedule a phone or Skype meeting and have a conversation.
-You’d be amazed at how obvious clients from hell are before you even accept the project.
-This will help you avoid ‘round the clock emails or ridiculously impossible requests.
+It is always easy to tell who could be a potential client from hell even before you even accept the project.
+This will help you avoid ‘round the clock emails or impossible requests.

 3. System Failure